 Government Affairs and Advocacy

-The National Indian Child Welfare Association's (NICWA) Government Affairs and Advocacy activities are designed to provide advocates with the opportunity, skills, and information needed to improve policies and increase funding for services for American Indian and Alaskan Native children and their families.
+NICWA government affairs and advocacy activities are designed to provide advocates with the opportunity, skills, and information needed to improve policies and increase funding for services for American Indian and Alaskan Native children and their families.

 Laws pertaining to Indian children, such as the Indian Child Welfare Act.